Azure/azure-event-hubs-for-kafka/tutorials/schema-registry/README.md

 * `security.protocol`
 * `sasl.jaas.config`

-(If you're using the Confluent samples mentioned above, the configuration changes below should do the trick for both producer and consumer)
+(If you're using the Confluent sample mentioned above, the configuration changes below should do the trick for both producer and consumer)

 ```java
 //Configuration updates for a Kafka client using Avro serialization/deserialization with Event Hubs for Kafka